samstudy/11_duplicates/README.md

 ____

-> ###The script will find all duplicates files despite of different name
+> ###The script will find all duplicate files despite of different name

 ### Usage